inurzamal/php-form-submission/README.md

 # php-form-submission
-Create a database with the name trip
+1) Create a database with the name trip.
-Create a table named student inside the trip database using the following column names (sl,name,age,email,phone,message,dt)
+2) Create a table named student inside the trip database using the following column names (sl,name,age,email,phone,message,dt)

 Some data types